Aryalexa/42-push_swap/README.md

 - Start moving two elements to stack_B: `pb`, `pb`.
 Two numbers are always in cicular order.

 - For all elements still in stack_A, find the element with minimum cost to move to stack_B while keeping stack_B in circular descending order.
 For each element `e`:
-	- How much does is the minimum cost to be put at the top?
+	- What is the minimum cost to be put at the top?
-		- We could use`index of e in A` number of `ra` ops.
+		- We could use `index of e in A` times the `ra` operation.
 		- Or because, `rra` also exists, we could use it `size of A - index of e in A` times to put it at the top.
 	- And, where in stack_B should `e` be?
 		- stack_B is in circular descending order